Kurokawa District, Miyagi

 Kurokawa (黒川郡, Kurokawa-gun) is a rural district in Miyagi Prefecture, in the Tōhoku region of northern Japan.
 As of 2017, the district had an estimated population of 42,681 and a population density of 116 persons per km2.
 The total area was 367.82 km2.

-The district is a home to Miyagi University, and the main campus of the university is called Kurokawa campus after its location.
+The district is home to Miyagi University, and the main campus of the university is called Kurokawa campus after its location.

 The city of Tomiya was formerly part of Kurokawa District.
 At present, the district consists of: